← Blog

 This is not drift

 We published a piece on Cartesia drift — a voice that decays away from itself over a two-minute take.
-That is a temporal failure: the longer the generation runs, the further the autoregressive state slides from its anchor.
-Length is the cause; the fix is a shorter take or a more stable voice.
+That’s a temporal failure: the longer the generation runs, the further the autoregressive state slides from its anchor.
+Length causes it; a shorter take or a steadier voice fixes it.

-This is a different animal.
-Here the audio is one second long and the identity is already gone.
+This is a different problem.
+The audio is one second long and the identity is already gone.
 Nothing drifted.
-The <prosody pitch> transform itself replaced the speaker.
+The <prosody pitch> transform replaced the speaker outright.
 Two different axes:

 Cartesia driftThe pitch trap